There are two ways to receive counseling:

 Pre-Petition Credit Counseling and Budget Analysis Disclosure Statement

 American Financial Solutions (AFS) is a nonprofit credit counseling agency dedicated to helping people achieve a secure financial future through education, counseling and debt management plans that comply with regulatory requirements.
-AFS has over 15 years of experience helping people struggling with financial issues.
+Since 1999, American Financial Solutions has been educating consumers and clients about money and credit.
 Our services are available to every member of the community without regard to race, religion, national origin, gender, social position, handicap, financial status, or ability to pay.
 All client information is held in strict confidence by AFS except as authorized to be released by the client or as otherwise required by law.

 AFS might disclose client information to the United States Trustee in connection with the Trustee’s oversight of the agency, during investigations of complaints, during on-site visits, or during quality of service reviews.